bertronika/copris/README.md

 In the late 1980's and 90's, when dot-matrix printers were getting affordable and common in offices and homes, no character set standards were defined for them outside of the standard ASCII.
-The same was for earlier versions of DOS, which included only a handful of codepages.
+The same was for earlier versions of DOS, which included only a handful of code pages.
 Languages, which required additional letters to be written properly, had to be incorporated in some way.
 The solution was to sacrifice some of the keys of the American keyboard.
 Characters, such as `~ @ [`, would print out as `č Ž Š`, so the user